christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 But there can also be a causal relationship across streams with different schemas, depending on the domain, as illustrated in figure \ref{fig:causal-across-streams}.
 For example, consider an event stream that contains temperature measurements while another contains humidity measurements.
 The events between the streams are assumed to be causally related: A rise in temperature causes a (perhaps delayed) rise in humidity in the same region.
 Finding such patterns is a typical use case of complex event processing (CEP).
 Note that causal consistency is not sufficient to detect patterns that include the non-occurrence of events: causal consistency only covers the observation of existing events.

-Since this is up to the user, we recommend to design streams in such a way that the causal relationship is kept coharently on a per-stream base.
+Since this is up to the user, we recommend to design streams in such a way that the causal relationship is kept coherently on a per-stream base.
 That is, if a stream can be segmented in a way that the segments are no longer causally related, those segments should be streams of their own, and if events appear to be causally related across streams, it may be appropriate to merge the streams, provided their schemas are compatible.
 This also increases the performance of the system, as `insert` operations of unrelated events do not need to be coordinated.
 However, some other properties must be taken into account, such as data locality (keep seperate streams close to where they are created), edge-cloud design (merge streams of two sensors afterwards on the edge or cloud if they are causally related) and sharding (find a balance between causality and scalability; i.e. if the throughput limit of one stream has already been reached, it makes sense to partition it even if events in these shards are causally related).

 \begin{figure}[h]
   \centering